pushlabsco/video-background-pro-docs/updating.md

+---
+title: Updating
+description: How to update the plugin
+---

 # Updating

 Updating the plugin will allow you to keep up-to-date with new features and improvements.
 Since modern browsers are constantly changing, it's important to have the latest version so your video backgrounds are compatible with browsers and devices.